How To Grow Scotch Bonnet Peppers – Seed to Harvest

 Scotch bonnet flowers.

-Organic fertilizers are generally safer to use than chemicals as they are less likely to burn your plants.
+Organic fertilizers are generally safer to use than chemical types as they are less likely to burn your plants.
 Too much available nitrogen will lead to chemical burns on your plants leaves, causing brown spots at the edges of the leaves.

 Nutrient burn spots closeup